humanbydefinition/p5js-ascii-renderer/README.md

 ## Features
 - `🎮 Control` Adjust parameters during run-time through an overlay.
 - `🎬 Capture` Capture and export the canvas into various image formats, aswell as videos in gif- or webm-format.
-- `🎨 Customize` Customize the font, font size, character set, colors, grid dimensions and more during run-time.
+- `🎨 Customize` Upload your own fonts & customize font size, character set, colors, grid dimensions and more during run-time.
 - `♻️ Re-use` Import and export presets in [`JSON`](https://en.wikipedia.org/wiki/JSON)-format for re-use.

 ## Structure